Data discrepancies between AdWords and Analytics

 During the lifetime of a given campaign, a returning user to your site is attributed to that one campaign.
 In such cases, you can expect to see more sessions than clicks.
 To see the number sessions from returning users, cross-segment the campaign by User Type.

 - Users return to your site via bookmarks.

 Analytics uses the gclid parameter in your Destination URLs to identify traffic from AdWords ads.
 The gclid parameter shows up in your landing page URL when a user arrives at your site from your ad.
 For example, if your site is

 www.example.com, when a user clicks on your ad, it appears in the address bar as:

 If users bookmark your website along with the gclid parameter, Analytics records traffic from these bookmarks arriving from your AdWords ads.
 However, AdWords doesn't record the clicks (and advertisers are not charged for these sessions since they're not actual clicks on the ads).

 If a user comes to your site from an ad, and then leaves the landing page before the tracking code executes, then the gclid parameter is never passed to the Google servers, and that click is not associated with the session.
 The result is a clicks vs. sessions discrepancy.

-In Analytics, the Conversion Rate indicates the percentage of users that convert on at least one of the Goals you have defined for that view.
-This rate, shown in the Goals reports, is different than the AdWords Conversion Rate you see in your AdWords account.
+In Analytics, Conversion Rate is the percentage of users that convert on at least one of the Goals you have defined for that view.
+This is different than the AdWords Conversion Rate you see in your AdWords account.
 In AdWords, the Conversion Rate refers to the percent of clicks that end in an AdWords conversion, defined by the AdWords Conversion Tracking code.
 Please refer to the following article for more information on the differences between these two types of conversion tracking.